Raven logo

 • You only need a free default notes app and do not care where the files live.

-Plain text gives Claude and Cursor files to open.
+Plain text gives local agents files to open.

-If that is the main reason you care about plain files, read the focused guide to notes Claude can read in Raven.
+If that is the main reason you care about plain files, read the focused guide to AI-friendly notes in Raven.

 Plain-text notes, plainly answered.